piyushkumarjiit/PiHoleWithDoH/README.md

 chmod 755 DNS_Over_HTTPS_Via_Cloudflare.sh

-To prevent installation of web server you set INSTALL_WEB_SERVER=true in the setupVars.conf.

 Now run the script:

 ./DNS_Over_HTTPS_Via_Cloudflare.sh  | tee DNS_Over_HTTPS_Via_Cloudflare.log

-During the course of execution, this script downloads setupVars.conf file which is used to install PiHole in unattended mode.
-In case you want to adjust the installation as per your need (Ex: using your existing web server), you can update the file and PiHole installation would proceed accordingly.
-The script stops in the middle for user to modify the file (in another terminal) and continues uplon user confirmation.

 Do not forget to update your PiHole Admin password.
 Use command given below: pihole -a -p YourNewPassword

+#Custom Installation:

+setupVArs.conf: During the course of execution, this script downloads setupVars.conf file which is used to install PiHole in unattended mode.
+In case you want to adjust the installation as per your need (Ex: using your existing web server), you can update the file and PiHole installation would proceed accordingly.
+The script stops in the middle for user to modify the file (in another terminal) and continues upon user confirmation.
+To prevent installation of web server you set INSTALL_WEB_SERVER=true in the setupVars.conf.

 HardCodedDNSFilter.sh: This script assumes you ahve set up key based authentication between your Pi and DD-WRT router.
 If not, please follow another script/tutorial to set that up before proceeding.
 The script dynamically fetches the PiHole IP and SSHs into the Router (using IP fetched by script) to execute another script.